 • certain medicines for depression, like amitriptyline, fluoxetine, sertraline

-• local anesthetics like lidocaine, pramoxine, tetracaine
+• general anesthetics like lidocaine, pramoxine, tetracaine

 • medicines that relax muscles for surgery

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medicine?